top of page

 Exfoliants: Regular exfoliation can help to remove dead skin cells, revealing smoother, brighter skin.
 Gentle chemical exfoliants containing alpha hydroxy acids (AHAs) or beta hydroxy acids (BHAs) can be particularly effective.
 However, it's important to use exfoliants sparingly and to choose products that are suitable for your skin type.
 Gentle, at home peels, are very effective exfoliants.
 I particularly recommend ones with fruit acids.
 Always read instructions carefully and carry out a patch test before carrying out a peel at home.

 Lifestyle factors: While skincare products can help to address the visible signs of ageing, lifestyle factors also play a crucial role.
 Eating a healthy diet, getting enough sleep and managing stress can help to promote overall skin health.
+So too can drinking plenty of water.

 Consistency is crucial when it comes to anti-ageing skincare.
 It may take several weeks or months to see visible results.
 Consult a dermatologist if you have concerns about your skin or are unsure about which products to choose.